rvalavi/blockCV/README.md

 ### Spatial and environmental blocking for k-fold and LOO cross-validation

 The package `blockCV` offers a range of functions for generating train and test folds for **k-fold** and **leave-one-out (LOO)** cross-validation (CV).
-It allows for separation of data spatially or environmentally, with various options for block construction.
+It allows for separation of data spatially and environmentally, with various options for block construction.
 Additionally, it includes a function for assessing the level of spatial autocorrelation in response or raster covariates, to aid in selecting an appropriate distance band for data separation.
-The package `blockCV` is suitable for a variety of spatial modelling applications, including classification of remote sensing imagery, soil mapping, and species distribution modelling (SDM).
+The `blockCV` package is suitable for the evaluation of a variety of spatial modelling applications, including classification of remote sensing imagery, soil mapping, and species distribution modelling (SDM).
 It also provides support for different SDM scenarios, including presence-absence and presence-background species data, rare and common species, and raster data for predictor variables.

 ## Main features
-* There are three blocking methods: **buffers**, **spatial** and **clustering** blocks
+* There are four blocking methods: **spatial**, **buffers**, **NNDM** and **clustering** blocks
 * Several ways to construct spatial blocks
 * The assignment of the spatial blocks to cross-validation folds can be done in three different ways: **random**, **systematic** and **checkerboard pattern**
 * The spatial blocks can be assigned to cross-validation folds to have *evenly distributed records* for *binary* (e.g. species presence-absence/background) or *multi-class* responses (e.g. land cover classes for remote sensing image classification)
-* The buffering function can account for *presence-absence* and *presence-background* data types
+* The buffering and NNDM functions can account for *presence-absence* and *presence-background* data types
 * Using geostatistical techniques to inform the choice of a suitable distance band by which to separate the data sets

 ## New updates of the version 3.0